-Located northeast of the Aegean Sea, close to Asia Minor and opposite the eritrea peninsula Cesme, Alacati, Izmir TR separated from it by the Chios canal.
+Chios Island located northeast of the Aegean Sea, close to Asia Minor and opposite the Eritrea peninsula Cesme, Alacati, Izmir TR separated from it by the Chios canal.

 Merchant marine plays a very important role in the economy of Chios.
 The main port is one of the cities of Chios, but there are also some of the secondary importance, those of Volisos Lagada, Marmaro, and the largest and new in Mesta.